dtolnay/watt/README.md

 watt = "0.3"
 ```

-And in its src/lib.rs put:
+And in its src/lib.rs, define real proc macros corresponding to each of the ones
+previously defined as no\_mangle extern "C" functions in the other crate:

 ```rust
 use proc_macro::TokenStream;